Jammy2211/PyAutoLens/docs/advanced/graphical.rst

 An extension to a graphical model is a **hierarchical model**.
 Here, the shared parameter(s) of the model do not have exactly the same value in every dataset.
 Instead, the shared parameter(s) are drawn from a common parent distribution (e.g. a Gaussian).
-It is the parameters of this parent distribution that we would consider shared across the dataset, and these are the parameters we ultimately wish to infer to understand the global behaviour of the model.
+It is the parameters of this parent distribution that are shared across the dataset, and these are the parameters we ultimately wish to infer to understand the global behaviour of the model.